kelkarn/algorithms/README.txt

 Welcome!
 This repository consists of some commonly used algorithms, their explanations and some working (java)code to back these explanations.
-As of 5:38AM 01/12/2014, this repository consists of the following algorithms:
+As of 12:38AM 01/16/2014, this repository consists of the following algorithms:
--- binary search
+-- binary search algorithm
+-- string encoding algorithm

 Note: The above list will be periodically updated.
 To see the actual list of algorithms included in this folder, see ./algo/body